Sign in tofeather

 Integrated treatment for depression, PTSD, anxiety, and chronic pain — the conditions most often underneath the use.

-Sleep, movement, connection, and meaning are the four pillars that carry the curve back up.
+Sleep, movement, connection, and meaning are the four pillars of sustained heroin addiction rehab that carry the curve back up.
 Each is literally how the brain makes its own version of what heroin was providing.

 Ready to come down

-Our admissions team can verify your insurance, coordinate medical detox, and begin MAT planning within 24 to 48 hours.
+Our admissions team can verify your insurance, coordinate heroin detox in Arizona, and begin MAT planning within 24 to 48 hours.
 One confidential call gets the cardiologist, the psychiatrist, and the trauma clinician on the same page.

 JCAHO accredited · LegitScript certified · HIPAA compliant · answered 24/7